johngodley/redirection/.github/ISSUE_TEMPLATE.md

 To help track problems please follow this template.
 If you can provide screenshots then that will help.

+*Please replace this template with your own details!*

 ### Summary

 Explain what you are trying to do.
 If you want to suggest a new feature then explain what you want it to do